Dubskywalkn/centralizedstoragehub-terraform/README.md

 # security
 ssh_source_address_prefix = "203.0.113.10/32"   # example only (replace locally)
 Security hygiene: don’t commit your real /32.
 Keep it in your local terraform.tfvars.

 ✅ Verify (smoke tests)
 From VM1:

+bash
+Copy code
-nslookup <storage-account-name>.blob.core.windows.net   # -> 10.x (PE)
+nslookup <storage-account>.blob.core.windows.net   # -> 10.x (PE)
 az login --identity
-az storage container list --account-name <storage-account-name> --auth-mode login -o table

-Optionally upload a file using MI (Python/CLI) and confirm it lands in a container.
+az storage container list --account-name <storage-account> --auth-mode login -o table Optionally upload a file using MI (Python/CLI) and confirm it lands in a container.
 From your laptop (after removing your IP from allowlist), Storage Explorer should fail → expected.

 🔒 Security notes
 Storage: Public network access = Disabled

 NSG: inbound 22/tcp from your /32 only; outbound 443 only